funcompbio/practical1/practical1.md

 those statistics are given for each file and also their grand totals.
 Use the `wc` command on the CSV COVID19 data files.

 **Tip:** All these commands to explore file contents may block the shell waiting for content if you forget to specify a filename.
-In such as case, press the combination of keys `Ctrl+d`, which send an [end-of-file (EOF)](https://en.wikipedia.org/wiki/End-of-file) signal to the command and will immediately exit, giving you back the control of the shell.
+In such a case, press the combination of keys `Ctrl+d`, which send an [end-of-file (EOF)](https://en.wikipedia.org/wiki/End-of-file) signal to the command and will immediately exit, giving you back the control of the shell.

 # Redirect terminal output to a file